kevalmiistry/kevalmiistry/README.md

 [![wakatime](https://wakatime.com/badge/user/5d3ef97b-100a-42ed-9510-5844c1b07323.svg)](https://wakatime.com/@5d3ef97b-100a-42ed-9510-5844c1b07323)
 # Hello There!
 I'm Keval 👋

-And I'm a passionate web developer🕷 with over 3 years of individual experience and more than 1.5 years of professional work experience building web applications that are clean, robust and most importantly reliable.
+And I'm a passionate web developer🕷 with over **3 years** of individual experience and more than **2 years** of professional work experience building web applications that are clean, robust and most importantly reliable.
 My sweet spot is Frontend and I'm all about React and its ecosystem.

 I specialize in building complex dashboards involving complex data flows.
 While the frontend is my forte, I also have handful of experience working with backend stuff.